tidymass/tidymass-website/content/en/macos/workflow.md

 [Tutorial contents](/macos/) · Applies to: 0.1.65

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/macos-workflow-en.svg" caption="The eight-stage route.
+Numbers show the reading order; this is a schematic." >}}

+At each stage, open the settings and confirm the selected input.
+Run once, wait for completion, and inspect warnings plus the displayed dataset summary.
+Continue only after the sample/feature counts and plots make sense.
+Saving parameter drafts does not recompute the displayed result.

 ## 1. Data import

 Choose mzML/mzXML files and sample information, review the groups and click **Import raw files**.
 Import registers files; it does not detect chromatographic peaks.
 Folder grouping is a convenience, so check it against the biological design.